choden12/WEB_101_02240355/Practical_7/README.md

 - This project offers a hands-on understanding of implementing multiple charting libraries in a React environment.
 It illustrates how to transform raw data into insightful and interactive visualizations while maintaining clean and reusable component architecture.

 ## Acknowledgments
+- I would like to thank my instructor for providing clear guidance throughout this practical.
+I also acknowledge the developers and communities behind Recharts and Chart.js for their powerful and user-friendly charting libraries.
+Their documentation and examples were instrumental in building responsive and interactive visualizations.
+Special thanks to the repository author for the starter project that laid the groundwork for this implementation.